cu-library/ezproxy-config-lint/CHECKS.md

 This check is enabled with the `-phe=true` option.

-To make redirects from HTTP to HTTPS links more reliable, this check ensures that the *find* and *replace* qualifiers correspond with each other: *replace* should just be *find*, but with the trailing `$` removed and the periods replaced with hypens.
+To make redirects from HTTP to HTTPS links more reliable, this check ensures that the *find* and *replace* qualifiers correspond with each other: *replace* should just be *find*, but with the trailing `$` removed and the periods replaced with hyphens.
 For example, `home.heinonline.org$` corresponds with `home-heinonline-org`.

 ---------

 ### L3004 -  `Domain` and `DomainJavaScript` directives should only specify domains

 The `Domain` and `DomainJavaScript` directives should only specify domains.
-No URLs or path components should be used.
+No scheme ("http://", "https://") or path ("/login", "/search") components should be used.

 ---------